 - Results are reported by student groups, e.g., by gender, race, ethnicity, eligibility for the National School Lunch Program (NSLP), English language learners (ELL), and participation in exceptional student education programs (SD) and by populations of students, e.g., fourth-graders.

 - Differences between scores or between percentages are discussed only when they are significant from a statistical perspective.
 Some seemingly large differences may not be statistically significant.

 - Subject-matter achievement is reported in two ways—scale scores and, using that point scale, by achievement levels—so that student performance can be more easily understood.

 - Score scales are 0 to 500 for mathematics and reading and 0 to 300 for science and writing.
 Scale scores are reported as averages and as percentiles (10th, 25th, 50th, 75th, and 90th).
-Because NAEP scale scores are reported as an average for groups of students, they may obscure progress or problems related to school performance across a distribution of scores.
+Because NAEP scale scores are reported as group averages, they may obscure progress or problems related to school performance across a distribution of scores.

 - There are three achievement levels: Basic, Proficient, and Advanced.
 Authorized by NAEP legislation and adopted by the National Assessment Governing Board (NAGB), the three achievement levels are determined by cutpoints based on the collective judgments of experts about what students should know and be able to do.
 Results show how different groups are performing in relation to each other and over time.